 Excellent Marin Schools Attract Home Buyers

 The outstanding public schools in Marin continue to attract home buyers who are willing to pay 25-50% more for houses with outstanding and distinguished schools.
-For the full story, see Parents pay plenty to get kids into better schools in the San Francisco Chronicle on March 28, 2010.
-In 2016, strength of Marin schools remains a strong motivating factor for young home buyers in Marin.
+The strength of Marin schools remains a strong motivating factor for young home buyers in Marin.

 Distinguished Marin Schools

 Each year, the California Department of Education selects the highest achieving public schools in the state as Distinguished Schools.
-Schools may apply for this award only every four years.
-Here are the Marin schools on the list over the last seven years (2007-2014).
-The program will select high schools in 2015 and elementary schools in 2016.
+Here are the Marin schools on the list over the last 14 years (2007-2020).

 Distinguished Elementary and Middle Schools